 Does UWSSLEC interest you?
 Check tabs in the menu.
 See how to apply for admission, choose your campus, determine technology you need, find when courses are offered and learn how to register for courses.
 Registration, finances, and all records are maintained at your home campus.

 The Wisconsin Department of Public Instruction developed new content guidelines for school librarians and new emergency rules for licensure in 2017.
-Each campus in the consortium is currently developing proposals to address these content guidelines, the emergency rules now in effect, and the proposed licensure rule changes currently under review.
-Until those new program proposals are approved at both the campus and DPI level, there are no changes in our current program.
-Check back in late spring 2018 for potential updates.
+Each campus in the consortium is currently developing programs to address these new content guidelines, the emergency rules now in effect, and the proposed licensure rule changes expected to be passed around July 1, 2018.

 The UWSSLEC Anniversary Grant, in honor of the University of Wisconsin System School Library Education Consortium's twentieth year of successful education of school library media specialists was awarded to 12 alumni of the program.
 These proposals demonstrated the values of the program: innovation, inquiry, technology, collaboration, and student learning.
 Check out presentations at recent WEMTA conferences from many of these grant recipients.